ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 - During normal mode the system works file i.e. it is allowing insertion of data and replicating it to all the nodes.
 In Riak you can insert/update/delete from any node and the data is replicating accross the cluster.

 2. What happens to the nodes during a partition?
-- When the partion happens the disconnected node that was still avaialble for read and write.
+- When the partion happens the disconnected node was still avaialble for read and write.
 However, the data that we were reading from that node is stale and inconsistent as during partition, updations on data might have been done.

 3. Can stale data be read from a node during a partition?
 - Yes, stale data can be read from the node during partition.
 The node is avalaible for all read/write operations.

 4. What happens to the system during partition recovery?
-- During partiton recovery the system was getting eventually consistent with the updated data of the latest timestamp inserted.
+- During partiton recovery the system was getting eventually consistent with the updated data of the latest timestamp.
 During partition we changed the key value on disconnected member node as well as on the coordinator node.
-After recovery the key value of the latest timestamp is available on all the nodes.
+After partition recovery the key value of the latest timestamp is available on all the nodes.

 # Week 7 (11/18/2018) to (11/24/2018)
 **Kubernetes Week [WOW Factor]**